Keerthi778/Keerthi778/README.md

-# Sidda Keerthi - Portfolio
+#  Hi 😊!
+This is Sidda Keerthi
+🤖 AI/ML Enthusiast | 💻 Front-end Developer | 🧩 Problem Solver

 ## 📌 Professional Summary
 B.Tech Computer Science and Engineering (AI & ML) student with expertise in AI/ML, Web Development, and Data Structures & Algorithms.
 Passionate about robotics and developing AI-driven solutions for real-world challenges.
 Strong communicator and quick learner with hands-on project experience.

----

 ---